nginxinc/nginx-amplify-doc/amplify-guide.md

 Some graphs have an additional selector.
 E.g., with "Disk Latency" or "Network Traffic" you can select what device or interface you're analyzing.

+Above the graphs, you will find the following:

+  * Hostname or alias for the selected system
+  * System properties editor where you can set up an alias for the host, and/or assign host tags
+  * List of tags assigned to the system
-On the right, above the graphs, you will find the time range selector, which helps to display different time periods for the graphs.
+  * Time range selector, which helps to display different time periods for the graphs

 You can also copy a predefined graph to a custom dashboard by focusing on the graph and clicking on the arrow in the top right corner.